jasonKercher/fql/usage.md

 ```
 Note that we need brackets around the table name here because of the space.
 Otherwise, the parser
 will see this as a `TABLE ALIAS` combination.

-If you want to keep you query a little cleaner, you can define noheader as the default schema...
+If you want to keep your query a little cleaner, you can define noheader as the default schema...
 ```sh
 fql --schema=noheader <<< "select * from [art grades.txt] where __3 > 60"
 ```

 And one more step further... two files need not have the same layout in order to interact.
 A pipe delimited
 file with headers will interface with a comma delimited file without headers or even a fixed-length file seemlessly.
 If we use our example layouts above, we can join those 2 grade files with ease...
 ```sh
 fql <<FQL
 select A.__1 ID, m.name [Student Name]